uvarc/rc-website/content/userinfo/hpc/access.md

 ## Types {#allocation-types}

 ### Standard Allocations
 Standard allocations require a brief summary of the research project along with an explanation of the computations to be performed.
 Standard allocations must be renewed annually along with a synopsis of results from the original allocation.
 There cannot be more than 1 PI per Grouper group.
 Standard allocations expire 12 months after they are disbursed.

+Prior to requesting a new standard allocation, please make sure to request a new <a href="https://groups.identity.virginia.edu/">Grouper</a> group to manage access to the allocation, and explicitly add yourself as a member of the new group via Grouper.

 **Available to:** [Eligible PIs](#pi-eligibility)